nathanjsweet/Noodles/plugins/looptag/readme.md

 Loop
 ----
 The loop tag for Noodles is the second most important control-flow tag.
 It does one thing, it loops over a specified object and renders a block of text for every key-value pair it encounters in the object it.
 There are three special keywords that are created and changed by each execution of the loop, "__index", "name", and "value".
-When the last execution of the loop takes place these variables will be set globally to the last value that they were:
+These variables will only exist within the loop execution/scope/block, they will NOT exist as their lastly executed values:

 	//Where foo = {"bar:"baz","baz":[1,2,3,4]}
 	<{loop foo}>